 Mother's Day continues to be a very commercial holiday in the United States.
 Flowers, candy and cards are typical gifts, and phone traffic is especially high on the second Sunday in May.

-For more information on Mother's Day and related topics, check out the links below.
+For more information on Mother's Day and related topics, check out the links on the next page.